Aircraft Maintenance Engineering Salary in India & Abroad

 Why AME is Not Like Other Engineering Courses

 Becoming a Licensed Aircraft Maintenance Engineer is one of the biggest responsibilities in the aviation world.
 This profession is not a simple 9-to-5 job.
-In fact, a licensed AME carries the highest level of accountability because an aircraft can take off only after a licensed AME certifies it as safe.
+In fact, a licensed AME bears the highest level of accountability because an aircraft can take off only after the AME certifies it as safe.

 Aircraft do not fly on the decision of the pilot or airline.
-They fly only after mandatory certification by a Licensed AME, as per International Civil Aviation Organisation (ICAO) Annexure 1 (Personnel Licencing) and Indian Aircraft Rule 1937, Aircraft Act 1934, passed by Parliament, GOVT OF INDIA and relevant DGCA (Govt. of India) regulations.
+They fly only after mandatory certification by a Licensed AME, as per International Civil Aviation Organization (ICAO) Annexure 1 (Personnel Licensing) and Indian Aircraft Rule 1937, Aircraft Act 1934, passed by Parliament, Govt. of India, and relevant DGCA (Govt. of India) regulations.

-Hence, the Aircraft Maintenance Engineering Course is not like other engineering courses where you simply complete the program and receive a licence.
-AME is a professional, competency-based licensing career that requires rigorous hands-on training, practical exposure, and successful clearance of regulatory examinations before a licence is granted.
+Hence, the Aircraft Maintenance Engineering Course is not like other engineering courses where you simply complete the program and receive a license.
+AME is a professional, competency-based licensing career that requires rigorous hands-on training, practical exposure, and successful clearance of regulatory examinations before a license is granted.

 What Does “Signing the Aircraft” Mean?

 Signing an aircraft is not an autograph.
-It means the AME is certifying that the aircraft is completely inspected, free from defects, technically reliable, and safe to fly until its next landing.
+It means the AME certifies that the aircraft is fully inspected, free of defects, technically reliable, and safe to fly until its next landing.

 If maintenance is not done properly, or if the system is not checked from nose to tail, the risk is not just a technical failure — it is a potential crash, risking hundreds of passengers, people on the ground, property (aircraft) worth crores of rupees, and the reputation of the entire aviation ecosystem.

-This is why the responsibility of a Licensed AME is considered more crucial than even doctors.
+This is why the responsibilities of a Licensed AME are considered more crucial than those of doctors.

 " A doctor’s error may cost one life.